testertv/3Dverter/README.md

 <h2 align="center"><b>Installation</b></h2>

-The program is portable, just download the archiv, unzip it and follow the instructions at the top.
+The program is portable, just download the archive, unzip it and follow the instructions at the top.

 <p align="center">
  <a href="https://github.com/testertv/" alt="License: GPLv3"><img src="https://img.shields.io/badge/Download-3Dverter-brightgreen.svg" width="250"></a>